csunkin/mllab/content/authors/jacob-hl/_index.md

       institution: San Diego State University
       year: 2008
 user_groups:
-  - Faculty Members
+  - Lab Coordinators
 highlight_name: true
 title: Jacob W Hinkel-Lipsker
 email: ""
 ---

 I am an Associate Professor in the Department of Kinesiology.
 I have a Ph.D. in Human Physiology from the University of Oregon and a M.S. in Kinesiology from Cal Poly, San Luis Obispo.
 My current research interests are centered on biomechanics and motor control of gait and balance.
 Most of this research involves understanding, on a basic level, how people interact with virtual/augmented reality technology and how we can use such devices to improve gait and balance in populations such as those with Parkinson's disease.
 While at CSUN, I have taught KIN 445-Advanced Biomechanics, KIN 477-Motor Development, KIN 479-Motor Control, and KIN 575/L-Biomechanical Analysis Techniques.